J-N-K/knxdmxd/index.md

 The DMX address has the notation &lt;universe&gt;.&lt;channel&gt;.
 According to E1.31 standard numbering, channel 0 and universe 0 do not exists.
 If the universe part is ommitted, universe 1 is assumed.

-### &quot;statusga&quot; : &lt;string&gt;
+### &quot;statusga&quot; : &lt;object&gt;

+This object is optional.
+It can consist of two members &quot;switchquot; and &quot;value&quot;.
+The old-style status-object (a single string for the value-address) is still supported but deprecated and my be removed in future versions.

+#### &quot;switch&quot; : &lt;string&gt;

+If defined, a telegram (DPT1) will be send via EIBD to the specified address whenever a crossfade finishes.
+The value is 0/false/off if the channel value is 0 and 1/true/on if the channel value is above 0.

+#### &quot;value&quot; : &lt;string&gt;

-If defined, a telegram (DPT5) with the current channel value will be send via EIBD to the specified address whenever a crossfade finishes.
+If defined, a telegram (DPT5) will be send via EIBD to the specified address whenever a crossfade finishes.
+The value is the current value of the channel.

 ### &quot;factor&quot; : &lt;float&gt;